 Colorado couples and couples across the nation who are heading toward marriage may want to discuss whether it would be a good idea to obtain a prenuptial agreement.
 Prenuptial agreements can be particularly useful for individuals who are going into a marriage with property in their own name.
-Because an increase in this property's value during marriage may result in the possibility of it becoming marital property, the person holding the property may want to establish whether ownership will remain separate upon entering the marriage.
-Another consideration to discuss regarding separate premarital property is what will happen if that property is sold during marriage.
+Because an increase in this property's value during the marriage may result in the possibility of it becoming marital property, the person holding the property may want to establish whether ownership will remain separate upon entering the marriage.
+Another consideration to discuss regarding separate premarital property is what will happen if that property is sold during the marriage.

 Some individuals may be pushed into obtaining a prenuptial agreement by family members who want to give money to that person.
 Family members may want a prenuptial agreement to be utilized to ensure that the money they pass on to their kin will not be subject to division in the event of a divorce.